Sea Me Dive

 Seawall Repair and Inspection FAQ

-A seawall is a Structure or barrier between your property and the waterway it was built adjacent to.
-This can be a lake, retention pond, a river, a canal or the ocean itself.
+A seawall is a structure or barrier between your property and the adjacent waterway.
+This can be a lake, retention pond, river, canal, or the ocean itself.
 These types of N.W.S (near water structures) are what keeps the water away from your property (upland areas) and keeps the property from being overtaken by the water.

-Due to the climate challenges that we are faced with increased storm activities and a considerable rise of the worlds ocean and a rise in King tides have had a direct effect on all communities who are living close to water ways and are constantly monitoring an upgrading the infrastructure and are preparing for the next big one…
+Due to the climate challenges that we are faced with (increased storm activities, a considerable rise of the ocean, and a rise in King tides) there has been a direct effect on all communities living close to water ways.
+We are constantly monitoring and upgrading the infrastructure, preparing for the next big one…

-There are many types of material used for seawalls, In the south east region of the U.S the most popular include Concrete pre-stressed panel tongue and groove, Coral Rock, Sheet Piling (vinyl, aluminum or steel) and Riprap rock embankments.
-The best method or material for a given property is determined by different set of factors unique to that property.
+There are many types of material used for seawalls.
+In the southeast region of the U.S., the most popular types include Concrete pre-stressed panel tongue and groove, Coral Rock, Sheet Piling (vinyl, aluminum or steel), and Riprap rock embankments.
+The best method or material for a given property is determined by a set of factors that are unique to each property.

-The older method of coral rock structures was popular in the first half of the 20th century when canals were being dredged and the material was available for use the coral rock is a built with mortar and usually is angled towards the land mass as it does not have vertical support pillings.it has a natural look to the seawall but requires more maintenance than the concrete panel walls .
-It is relatively porous, so it needs to be skim coated with hydraulic concrete periodically, something that is not required with other type of seawalls.
+The older method of coral rock structures was popular in the first half of the 20th century, when canals were being dredged.
+The coral rock is a built with mortar and usually is angled towards the land mass as it does not have vertical support pilings.
+It has a natural look but requires more maintenance than concrete panel walls.
+It is relatively porous, so it needs to be skim-coated with hydraulic concrete periodically, something that is not required with other type of seawalls.

-The sheet piling structures are a series of interlocking barrier sheets made of different materials vinyl, aluminum or steel sheets set up in a row and driven into the sediment.
-Once sheets are secured into the berm there are a few options to anchor the top section either with a supporting frame or ledger beam or a poured-in-place concrete cap to allow structural continuity.
+Sheet piling structures are a series of interlocking barrier sheets made of different materials (vinyl, aluminum, or steel sheets) set up in a row and driven into the sediment.
+Once sheets are secured into the berm there are a few options to anchor the top section, either with a supporting frame, ledger beam, or a poured-in-place concrete cap to allow structural continuity.

-Riprap is actually two distinct styles that go by the same name.
-It can either refer to rocks being strategically piled in a way to reinforce the existing wall or act as an embankment wall.
-Or it can refer to bags of concrete that are laid down in a staggered pattern with steel rebar stakes that are then driven into the bags to hold them into place and anchor them into the sediment.
+Riprap rock actually refers to two distinct styles.
+It can either refer to rocks being strategically piled in a way to reinforce the existing wall/act as an embankment wall, or it can refer to bags of concrete that are laid down in a staggered pattern with steel rebar stakes that are then driven into the bags to hold them into place and anchor them into the sediment.
 Once the concrete cures it becomes a solid wall.

-Structures are usually supported with some form of anchoring system like Tie back rods or batter piling or pin pilings.
+Structures are usually supported with some form of anchoring system like Tie-back rods, batter piling, or pin pilings.
 The anchors are there to keep the structure vertically plumb.

 Yes.
 Seawalls can be repaired- if the seawall is not too far gone.
 A seawall must be given regular maintenance, just like your car, to keep it healthy.
 If a seawall is neglected for too long it will begin to break down, slowly at first, until it reaches a point of no return and a new one must be built to replace it.
 The average cost of a seawall on an active waterway (e.g. a canal or the intracoastal) is around $800-$1,000 per linear foot.
 A 100-foot property can be looking at a new $100,000 seawall.
 It pays to invest in ongoing maintenance.